alexellis/arkade/README.md

 * [alexellis/arkade-get@master](https://github.com/alexellis/arkade-get)

-Example downloading faas-cli (specific version) and kubectl (latest), putting them into the PATH automatically, and executing one of them in a subsequent step.
+For example, downloading faas-cli (specific version) and kubectl (latest), putting them into the PATH automatically and executing one of them in a subsequent step.

 ```yaml
     - uses: alexellis/arkade-get@master